srich36/TodayILearned/til_docs/Databases/General.md

   - Flow is: Application code -> JDBC -> Database specific JDBC drivers -> Databases
     - You need a JDBC driver for a given database for a Java program to interact with it
 - Postgres is not threaded, it just spawns new processes
+- A *schema* is a named collection of tables
+  - Can contain views, indexes, etc.
+- RDBMS Types
+  - *OLAP* (Online analytical processing) - low number of complex queries for business analytics (e.g.)
+  - *OLTP* (Online transactional processing) - high number of simple queries (webapps)
+  - *Online* refers to the fact that the queries execute immediately, not in batches
+- `RocksDB` - optimized for SSDs -> can be used as a storage layer
+  - is a key value store

 ## Sharding